Remarks on mean curvature flow solitons in warped products: Invariance by a -parameter group of isometries

 In the particular case $\Mbar=I\times_h\PP$ and $X=h(t)\partial_t$, we have $X=\nablabar\etabar$ with $\etabar$ defined by \eqref{B:defetabar} for some $t_0\in I$.
 Thus $X$ is conformal and

 From $|\nablabar\etabar|^2=h(\pi_I)^2$ we therefore obtain

 along $\psi$.

 In the next results, under suitable geometric assumptions we will infer a Liouville theorem for the function $\langle \nu, B \rangle$, with $B$ Killing.
-The geometric rigidity that follows from it depends on the next version of a splitting theorem investigated, in the intrinsic setting, by Tashiro \cite{Ta} and Obata \cite{ob}. \begin{lemma} Let $\psi : M^m \ra \Mbar^{m+1}$ be an orientable, complete immersed hypersurface, and let $f \in C^\infty(\Mbar)$ satisfy
+The geometric rigidity that follows from it depends on the next version of a splitting theorem investigated, in the intrinsic setting, by Tashiro \cite{Ta} and Obata \cite{Ob}.